codemonger-io/flechasdb-benchmark/README.md

 You have to [build the database](#building-a-database) first.

-The following command will load a database in `database` folder and search k-nearest neighbors for a query vector randomly chosen from `sift/sift_query.fvecs`:
+The following command will load a database in `database` folder and search k-NN for a query vector randomly chosen from `sift/sift_query.fvecs`:

 ```sh
 cargo run --release -- query sift/sift_base.fvecs database/*.binpb sift/sift_query.fvecs